The Future of Indirect Sales

-Chances are, you would’ve asked for some advice about the Sommelier or the other French words in the menu.
+Chances are, you would’ve asked for some advice about the Sommelier or the other French words on the menu.
 Maybe you’ll even ask about the ingredients if you have allergies.

 Could you imagine entering the same restaurant without any interaction or support from these intermediaries?
 Maybe you could and the experience is all good.

-My point is a big portion of consumers still prefer to talk to a middlemen and this isn’t about to change in the next 10 years.
+My point is a big portion of consumers still prefer to talk to a middleman and this isn’t about to change in the next 10 years.